maplibre/maplibre-native/platform/node/README.md

 npm install @maplibre/maplibre-gl-native
 ```

-Other platforms will fall back to a source compile with `make node`.
+Further platforms might work [with additional libraries installed](https://github.com/maplibre/maplibre-gl-native/tree/main/platform/linux#prerequisites).
+Otherwise, the package will fall back to a source compile with `make node`.
 See [DEVELOPING.md](DEVELOPING.md) for details on
 building from source.

 ## Testing